-The charter under which the Properties and Facilities Committee operates was reviewed and approved by the Board on 14 March 2019.
+The Properties and Facilities Committee charter was last approved by the Board on 14 March 2019.
 The Committee was formed to review and advise the Board on matters pertaining to the properties and facilities owned by the Company.

 The Committee comprises not less than two and no more than five members, all of whom shall be non-executive Directors appointed by the Board.
-The Chair is appointed by the Board.

-The Deputy Dean and other executive officers of the Company and the University of Melbourne are invited to attend as required.
+The Dean, Internal and other executive officers of the Company and the University of Melbourne are invited to attend as required.